A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

 Best Memory Cards | Fujifilm X-Pro 3

-Most photographers using the X-Pro 3 will probably be totally fine with a V60 card like the Sony Tough M card.
-That would be my first choice personally.
-Save yourself some money, get a slightly slower, but bigger card.
+Most photographers using the X-Pro 3 will probably be totally fine with a V60 card like the Sony Tough M card or even a good UHS-I card like the Sandisk Extreme Pro.

 Fujifilm X-Pro 3 Best Memory Cards & Recommendations